 Flexibility & consistency

 For an enterprise data management platform to work well from start to finish (data collection to analysis), systems need to be aligned.
-Making changes to the way we want to collect or store data will by extension require consistent changes in the way it is processed or visualized.
+Making changes to the way we want to collect or store data will by extension, require consistent changes in the way it is processed or visualized.
 Organizations operating in complex contexts should expect to have to make changes to the above in order to stay in sync with the evolving environment around them.
-Things change and as a result, they need to adapt as well.
-The financial and time costs of making such changes will undoubtedly be greater the more systems are involved in the equation, more things to keep aligned, more things that can break... achieving consistency once is one thing, maintaining segments consistent while requiring flexibility is another.
+Things change, and as a result, they need to adapt as well.
+The financial and time costs of making such changes will undoubtedly be greater the more systems are involved in the equation, more things to keep aligned, and more things that can break... achieving consistency once is one thing.
+Maintaining segments consistent while requiring flexibility is another.

 Simplicity & cost efficiency

 As you can imagine, building the capacity of your staff on three or four systems and their interconnections will be a bigger task than training them on one unique, comprehensive system.
 Reducing software subscriptions will not only reduce the running expenditures but will also prevent surprises when one update for one segment causes havoc on other parts of the chain.
 Large companies have people assigned to each part and each interconnection, but not everyone is so lucky.
 Having all in one prevents integration issues, reduces headaches, and by extension, costs less to manage and operate.

 In an ideal world, system administrators have full control and visibility over who can create, view, edit, and delete data across their systems.
 That’s key to ensuring that people have access to what they need and only what they need to do their jobs.
 If you sit below that threshold, it’s bad news for operational efficiencies.